VS Code + Python or R + GitHub Copilot Setup

 3. Drag Visual Studio Code.app into Applications

-4. In VS Code, open Command Palette (Cmd+Shift+P) and run:
+4. Open VS Code, and open Command Palette (Cmd+Shift+P) to run:

 • Shell Command: Install 'code' command in PATH